epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s_new_beamline.md

 Every beamline repository has an `environment.sh` file used to configure your shell so that the command line tools know which cluster to talk to.
-Up to this point we have been using the local docker or podman instance, but here we will configure it to use the beamline cluster.
+Up to this point we have been using the local docker or docker instance, but here we will configure it to use the beamline cluster.

 For the detail of what goes into `environment.sh` see